drsamibioinfo/bioflows/docs/source/pages/yaml.rst

 which defines an email [to,cc,title and body] , as follows.

 .. code-block:: yaml
+    notification:
         to: <The receiver Email Address>
         cc: <an optional directive for a carbon copy to other recipients>
         title: the title of the email
         body: short or long textual description of the email

 .. note::
-    Please note, to make the notification feature available, you have to define proper email settings in BioFlows system configuration section of this documentation.
+    Please note, for the notification feature to work properly, you have to define proper email settings in BioFlows system configuration section of this documentation.

 Capabilities Directive